Whitty never told about Eat Out to Help Out but ‘should have been’ – inquiry

 In evidence submitted to the inquiry, Mr Sunak said he “(did) not recall any concerns about the scheme”.

+During Prime Minister’s Questions on Wednesday, Mr Sunak was asked about Sir Patrick’s comments that advice on the plan had not been sought, and about Mr Johnson later saying scientific advice was sought at all steps in the Covid crisis.

-Asked during Prime Minister’s Questions on Wednesday if scientists were consulted about the plan, Mr Sunak said: “It was the case that the Government took advice from scientific advisers.”
+Mr Sunak said: “It was the case that the Government took advice from scientific advisers and, again, that’s exactly what this inquiry will go over.”

 Under questioning from Hugo Keith KC, lead counsel to the inquiry, on Wednesday, Sir Chris said: “My written statement makes clear there was no consultation.”